|

 number.
 It simply says which item will be requested from

-the server.
 The other field is a 24 bit value, of

 which two bytes have a significance that I understand.